Big Apple Circus: Bankruptcy

 In July 2016, it was announced that for the first time since 1981, the circus would not run for the 2016 holiday season.
 The Circus set a fundraising goal for $2 million in 2016 in an effort to maintain operations, but only half of the funds needed were raised.
 The circus filed for Chapter 11 bankruptcy protection on November 11, 2016.
 An auction of the assets of Big Apple Circus was announced on January 13, 2017.
 On February 14, 2017, Big Apple Circus announced that the U.S. Bankruptcy Court had approved the sale of their assets to Big Top Works, an affiliate of Compass Partners, for $1.3 million.
 As part of the sale, the circus was renewed for its 40th anniversary season.

 2017 relaunch – present

-On March 21, 2017, Big Apple Circus announced on Today that renowned acrobat Nik Wallenda would be the headline act in the 40th anniversary comeback season at Lincoln Center's Damrosch Park in New York City from October 26, 2017, to January 7, 2018.
+On March 21, 2017, Big Apple Circus announced on Today that acrobat Nik Wallenda of the Wallenda Family of circus performers would be the headline act in the 40th anniversary comeback season at Lincoln Center's Damrosch Park in New York City from October 26, 2017, to January 7, 2018.
 Additionally, the circus announced that following the New York performances, a national tour would take place.

 In September 2018, Big Apple Circus announced Bindlestiff Family Cirkus owner Stephanie Monseu as the new ringmaster for the 41st season.
 The "high flying" season included a group of female-led acts that would be joining Monseu at the Big Apple Circus.
 These included Duo Fusion, Spicy Circus, and The Flying Tunizianis.
 It also introduced a VIP experience called the Mirror Room, which allowed ticket-holders to gain access to a wooden Spiegeltent with food, beverages, photo opportunities, and one-on-one interactions with performers.

+In 2021, the circus was sold again, with Nik Wallenda as a minority owner.